ccowmu/ccowmu.org/README.md

 ./test-build.sh
 ```
 The script:
+- Pulls latest minutes from https://github.com/ccowmu/minutes
+- Processes minutes content and generates Hugo front matter automatically
-- Fails fast if the main site has any files under `content/minutes/` (the minutes subsite must own `/minutes/`).
+- Fails fast if the main site has any files under `content/minutes/` (the minutes subsite must own `/minutes/`)
-- Builds minutes and main with `--cleanDestinationDir` to avoid stale files.
+- Builds minutes and main with `--cleanDestinationDir` to avoid stale files
-- Replaces `public/minutes` with the minutes build output.
+- Replaces `public/minutes` with the minutes build output

 Deploy
-- Publish `public/` to your web root (e.g., rsync to cclub.cs.wmich.edu or push via GitHub Pages).
+- Publish `public/` to your web root: `rsync -av public/ /var/www/ccowmu/_site/`

 ## Under construction mode